ertch/VSCodeExtension_React/PROJECT_SETUP.md

    - Open project in VS Code
    - Press `F5` to launch Extension Development Host
    - Click on the extension icon in the Activity Bar to open the interactive sidebar
-   - Use the sidebar buttons to:
+   - Use the code snippet generation tools:
+     - Click "Tool 1 - Basic Component" to generate a blue-themed input component
+     - Click "Tool 2 - Advanced Component" to generate a green-themed component with dropdown
-     - Open the main React panel
+     - Open the main React panel to see generated components
-     - Test VS Code integration features
-     - Access quick tools and settings
+     - Use snippet management features (individual removal, clear all)

 ### Available Scripts